SetupHelper/SetupHelperRelease/README.md

 # SetupHelperRelease

-This is version 1.0.0.0 of the setup helper.
-Newer Versions will be downloaded as soon as available.
+This is version 1.0.1.4 of the setup helper.

+- minor bugfixes
+- added volume control for messages
+- added background noise for messages